Jill Duggar And Derick Dillard Return To El Salvador, Ask Fans For Donations

 A post shared by Derick Dillard (@derickdillard) on

 Right now, Jill Duggar and Derick Dillard have not announced an exact return date.
-Fans are sending them well wishes as they embark on their journey and hope that everything goes well for Jill and her pregnancy.
-She did mention that she plans to return home before the baby is born, which likely means a few weeks ahead of her due date.
-While El Salvador was a risk area for the Zika virus, Duggar and Dillard have not commented about whether that is still an issue they may have to deal with.
+Fans are sending them well wishes as they embark on their journey and hope that everything goes well for Jill with her pregnancy.
+She did mention she plans to return home before the baby is born, which likely means a few weeks ahead of her due date.
+While El Salvador was a risk area for the Zika virus, Duggar and Dillard have not commented about whether or not that is still an issue they may have to deal with.

 This couple is set on doing mission work as a family, regardless of what people are saying to them or about them.
 Jill Duggar and Derick Dillard were featured on 19 Kids and Counting and have been on Counting On since the beginning.
-They have seen what can happen when a scandal is exposed, and if the allegations of misusing their mission donations are true, they will have to answer for it.
+They have seen what can happen when a scandal is exposed and if the allegations of misusing their mission donations are true, they will have to answer for it.
 Right now, they are just a couple asking for help to do God’s work in a place where they need it.

 [Featured Image by Derick Dillard/Twitter]